This App Will Give You $10 Just For Trying It, And Reward You Every Time You Shop

 The days of cutting coupons and fumbling through them at the checkout line are long gone – there are loyalty cards and email memberships for all sorts of places now.
 But who has time to click through all of those emails, yet alone actively seek out offers from a billion different companies?
 Lucky for us, the days of online coupon-cutting are over, too, thanks to the free app Ibotta.

 Ibotta is a simple and easy app that legitimately pays you $10 cash just for signing up through Wall Street Insanity, so sign up using this link ASAP, using our promo code WSI.
+Just make sure to redeem a rebate right away (within 14 days) or you’ll lose your free $10.

 If tossing free money your way just for signing up and using Ibotta sounds a little strange to you, take it as a friendly introduction … because there’s more where that came from.